 If your phone is overheating, it maybe be from long hours of streaming, running too many apps at the same time, trying to use your phone with a bad signal, leaving it in direct sunlight or malware (Androids only).
 We explain further these common issues that cause a phone to overheat plus tips to prevent and/or fit it.

 Where there’s energy, there’s heat.
 When you turn on your smartphone, billions of electrons shuttle around its computer circuits, enabling your device’s camera, apps, games, and calls to work.
 While these actions normally create heat, overheating can cause your cell phone to:

 - Seriously reduce performance

-- Melt the central processing unit (CPU)
+- Melt the central processing unit (CPU) in the mobile phone

 - In a worst-case scenario, cause an explosion